digicert/digicert-container-signing-action/README.md

-# DigiCert® Software Trust Container Sign Action
+# Container signing with DigiCert® Software Trust Manager

-Sign container images using DigiCert® Software Trust with CoSign via GitHub Actions.
+Sign container images using DigiCert® Software Trust with CoSign and GitHub Actions.

+This GitHub Actions enables secure, automated container signing within your CI/CD workflows using Software Trust and CoSign.
+CoSign provides a streamlined way of signing and verifying container images, protecting them from tampering and enhancing supply chain security.

+CoSign uses digital signatures to ensure integrity; images are signed with a private key, and recipients verify those signatures using the corresponding public key.
+When used with Software Trust, this action securely references your private key through the PKCS#11 (smpkcs11) library, ensuring protection without exposing key material.

 ## Features

-The DigiCert® Software Manager Container Sign Action offers the following features:
+Review the following key features of this action:

-- Pulling the DigiCert® container signer tool
+- Pulls the DigiCert® container signer tool
-- Extracting the PKCS#11 module path and key URIs automatically
+- Extracts the PKCS#11 module path and key URIs automatically
 - Efficient client certificate handling with Docker volumes
 - Automatic registry authentication for private registries
-- Signing container images using CoSign with recursive signing (optional)
+- Signs container images using CoSign with recursive signing (optional)
 - Multiple signature verification methods (optional)
 - Software Trust connectivity healthchecks
 - Comprehensive error handling and logging

-## Prerequisites
+## Before you begin

-Before you begin, ensure the following:
+Before you begin, review the following prerequisites:

 - Docker is installed and available in the runner environment
 - The runner can pull Docker images from your container registry